 The LIFT model developed by Forgotten Women differs from standard charity models because it is designed, with three important factors:

-2. Devise solutions so that they achieve maximum and long term impact
+2. Devise solutions to achieve maximum and long term impact

 How It Works

 Investing in a woman is the fastest way to end poverty, a woman will invest 90% of her money back in to her family and community because she is the backbone of society.
-Our LIFT model can take a single donation to train and transform a woman to stand on her feet so that she can generate and income which in turn means she can then take care of providing food, shelter and education.
+Our LIFT model can take a single donation to train and transform a woman to stand on her feet so that she can generate an income which in turn means she can then take care of providing food, shelter and education.
 Our Model addresses the root cause by tackling poverty and economic issues faced by women.

 A one-off intervention will go towards a fully functioning business setup including necessary up-skilling and training.
 Every woman has a different skill set and passion, this is why it is important and part of a successful project construct that the team sit with each beneficiary and let her draw up her own business plan.
 We evaluate and cost the business and create a profit forecast.
 We will then give training on how to handle the particular business and accompany each woman to buy her business components.
 Support and guidance are always provided as and when the women need it.